spryker/spryker-docs/docs/scos/dev/glue-api-guides/202009.0/managing-b2b-account/searching-by-company-users.md

 title: Searching by company users
 description: Learn how to search by company users via Glue API.
 originalLink: https://documentation.spryker.com/v6/docs/searching-by-company-users
+originalArticleId: 2bce3269-9c53-4eff-a2a9-d21e4f5eed46
 redirect_from:
   - /v6/docs/searching-by-company-users
   - /v6/docs/en/searching-by-company-users
 ---

-This endpoint allows [authenticated customers](https://documentation.spryker.com/docs/authenticating-as-a-customer#authenticate-as-a-customer) to search by the company users available to them.
+This endpoint allows [authenticated customers](/docs/scos/dev/glue-api-guides/202009.0/managing-customers/authenticating-as-a-customer.html#authenticate-as-a-customer) to search by the company users available to them.
 Usually, authenticated customers search for a company user which they want to authenticate as.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](https://documentation.spryker.com/docs/glue-api-company-account-api-feature-integration).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](/docs/scos/dev/migration-and-integration/202009.0/feature-integration-guides/glue-api/glue-api-company-account-feature-integration.html).

 ## Retrieve available company users